History of cricket to 1725: Gambling

-Matches of the early 18th century
+1701 to 1720

-On Tuesday, 24 July 1705, The Post Man announced West of Kent v Chatham, an 11-a-side game to be played in Kent on Tuesday, 7 August.
-The primary source gives the venue as "Maulden" which almost certainly refers to Town Malling.
-There were several matches throughout the 18th century involving teams called "West Kent" and "East Kent".
+In August 1705, The Post Man announced West of Kent versus Chatham, an 11-a-side game to be played in Kent.
+The primary source gave the venue as "Maulden", which almost certainly refers to Town Malling.
+There were several matches throughout the 18th century involving teams called West Kent and East Kent.
 Chatham was a prominent centre of cricket in the 18th century.

-On Thursday, 26 June 1707, there was a London v Mitcham match at Lamb's Conduit Field, Holborn.
-The result is unknown.
-This is the earliest known significant match in Middlesex and possibly the earliest known to involve the original London Cricket Club, though the date of the club's formation is uncertain and the team here might have been an ad hoc London XI.
+There was a London versus Mitcham match in 1707 at Lamb's Conduit Field, Holborn; the result is unknown.
+This is the earliest known important match in Middlesex, and possibly the earliest known to involve the original London Cricket Club, although the date of the club's formation is uncertain, and the team here might have been an ad hoc one.
 In a similar vein to the "all England" term used later in the century, the source calls this team "all London".
 The Mitcham team may have represented the extant Mitcham Cricket Club, which has a claimed foundation date of 1685.

-On Tuesday, 1 and Tuesday, 8 July 1707, Croydon played London twice, the first game played in Croydon, probably at Duppas Hill, and the second at Lamb's Conduit Field in Holborn.
-Both matches were advertised by The Post Man as "two great matches at cricket (to be) plaid, between London and Croydon; the first at Croydon on Tuesday, 1 July, and the other to be plaid in Lamb's-Conduit-Fields, near Holborn, on the Tuesday following, being the 3rd (sic) of July".
-No post-match reports could be found so the results and scores are unknown.
-The match in Croydon is the earliest known significant match in Surrey.
-As with the previous match, it is not known if the teams at this time represented formally constituted clubs and it is possible that both were ad hoc teams drawn from local residents.
-Croydon and London both had important teams in the first half of the 18th century.
-The match in Holborn was a return to the one on 1 July.
-There has been some confusion about the date of the second match following a misreading of the original source by H. T. Waghorn, who was the first modern researcher, but Tuesday, 8 July is believed to be correct.